roryokane/vetinari-clock-simulator/README.md

 The total skew over time is restricted.
 If the clock starts getting too far ahead or behind the actual time, the clock starts skewing in the opposite direction, so that it stays roughly accurate.

 When the total skew is far enough behind the actual time, there is some probability that the clock will skip a single tick.
 When it does this, the played tick is still randomly skewed.
-Normal ticks are more likely to be skewed negative than positive, so that whole-tick skips can happen often enough to be noticeable.
+Normal ticks are more likely to be skewed negative than positive, so that tick skips can happen often enough to be noticeable.

 On slow computers, sometimes the browser delays the next tick unexpectedly, such as by two seconds instead of one second.
 Thankfully, this lag just adds to the effect.